-Many organizations pay a taxable car allowance only to realize that after taxes the car allowance doesn’t cover employees’ costs.
+Many organizations pay a car allowance only to realize that after taxes the car allowance doesn’t cover employees’ costs.
 So they add paying for employees’ fuel.
 But paying for fuel is not as easy as providing a receipt.
 The IRS places strict rules on how to govern fuel cards and fuel reimbursements.

 Should fuel cards be taxed?